moritz-makandra/puppet-gnupg/REFERENCE.md

 * [`proxy`](#proxy)
 * [`user`](#user)

-##### <a name="gnupg_home"></a>`gnupg_home`
+##### <a name="home"></a>`home`

-The gnupg home directory.
-Overrides the default user's homedir.
+Gnupg home directory.
+Overrides gpg default, typically .gnupg under the user's home directory

 Default value: ``false``

 ##### <a name="key_content"></a>`key_content`

-Key content.
-The result of exporting the key using ASCII armor.
-Can be either a public or private key.
+Content of an ASCII armor PGP key

 ##### <a name="key_id"></a>`key_id`

-Key ID.
-Usually the traditional 8-character key ID.
-Also accepted the long more accurate (but  less  convenient) 16-character key ID.
+8, 16, or 40 character version of the key ID

 ##### <a name="key_server"></a>`key_server`